← Back to Blog

 Prize Structure

-Like Powerball, Mega Millions has 9 prize tiers:
+Like Powerball, Mega Millions has 9 prize tiers.
+The base amounts below are before the built-in multiplier is applied:

 Mega Millions vs. Powerball

 The two games are similar but have key differences.
-Mega Millions has a larger main pool (1-70 vs 1-69) but a smaller bonus pool (1-25 vs 1-26), making the jackpot odds slightly longer at 1 in 302 million vs 1 in 292 million.
+Mega Millions has a larger main pool (1-70 vs 1-69) but a smaller bonus pool (1-24 vs 1-26), making the jackpot odds slightly longer at 1 in 290 million vs 1 in 292 million.
 Mega Millions mid-tier prizes differ from Powerball, with $200 for matching 3+MB compared to Powerball's $100 for 3+PB.
+Note that Powerball's Power Play multiplier is still an optional $1 add-on, whereas Mega Millions now builds its multiplier into every ticket.

 Playing Mega Millions Smarter